-When importing to a Dataset destination (such as Funds, Appeals, and Companies and Foundations) using a form or Upload Dataset, Slate attempts to prevent the creation of duplicate records by finding an existing, matching dataset record.
-As soon as a dataset record matches a mapped item, Slate considers the record to be found, and it stops evaluating subsequent matching criteria.
-As such, the order is important to note below.
+When importing to a dataset destination (such as Funds, Appeals, and Companies and Foundations) using a form or Upload Dataset, Slate attempts to prevent duplicating records by finding an existing, matching dataset record.
+When a dataset record matches a mapped item, Slate considers the record to be found, and it stops evaluating subsequent matching criteria.
+For this reason, the matching order is important to understand.

-Forms and imports must have a specific dataset selected, so in addition to the matching criteria listed below, the matching record must also be part of the selected dataset.
+Forms and imports must have a specific dataset selected; besides the following matching criteria, the matching record must also be part of the selected dataset.

-The items that are used to identify an existing dataset record in Slate appear below in the order provided:
+The following items are used in Slate to identify an existing dataset record in the order listed:

 |1.
 Row Slate GUID Matching Only||(Matching only means that this does not update the GUID; it is used only to find potential matches.)
 This is the 36-character unique identifier of the dataset record.|

 |2.
 Row Identity Matching Only||(Matching only means that this does not update the Identity; it is used only to find potential matches.)
 This is the integer value of the identity column on the dataset record.
 It is automatically assigned and cannot be updated.|